 There are patients with very sensitive situations.
 For instance, there are even young girls who need a catheter to be able to urinate without pain.
 Other women must undergo a whole series of complex operations to resolve the problem.
 However, these surgeries never truly get rid of the pain.

+The treatment associated with endometriosis almost always involves surgical interventions and hormonal treatments that regulate the production of estrogen.
 However, something worth remembering is that you should never be left with just one option when facing a chronic illness.

 The multidimensional approach, which combines medical therapies with natural and even psychological treatments, can be extremely helpful.
+So, try it out!

+First, we have to clarify that changing your eating habits won’t cause endometriosis to heal on its own.
 What you can achieve by eating the right foods is reduced swelling, regulated estrogen production, and a stronger immune system.

 Take note of the following tips:

-- Increase your fiber intake.
+- Increase your fiber intake

 - Olive oil

-2. Increase your intake of vitamin D.
+2. Increase your intake of vitamin D

-Most patients with endometriosis are prescribed drugs to regulate the production of estrogen.
+Another of the remedies for symptoms of endometriosis revolves around vitamin D. Most patients with endometriosis are prescribed drugs to regulate the production of estrogen.

 This medication may cause a calcium deficit.
 This is why you need to check with your doctor about the need to take vitamin D supplements.

-3. Keep a calendar of your symptoms.
+3. Keep a calendar of your symptoms

+Physical exercise is one of the best remedies for symptoms of endometriosis.
 However, it’s necessary to keep a few things in mind:

 - Do exercise that you enjoy or that benefit your health the most.
 This is because above all the aim is to increase the production of endorphins.
 Therefore, you should choose an exercise that won’t exhaust you, but that you will enjoy.